 Best (less expensive) body lotion for inflamed dry skin

 While this cream is technically formulated to treat eczema, Levin notes that it is also an overall great cream for calming inflammation that typically happens with dry skin.
 When skin is dry and inflamed, she explains, it generally suggests there’s “an imbalance of the natural bacteria and microbes that live on the skin.”
-And this cream helps restore that balance, while hydrating and smoothing at the same time, she says.
-Levin notes the “hero” ingredient in this is “prebiotic thermal water,” adding the product is generally “incredibly rich in minerals that focus on trying to rebalance your skin microbiome.”
+And this cream helps restore that balance while hydrating and smoothing at the same time, she says.
+Levin notes the “hero” ingredient in this is “prebiotic thermal water,” adding that the product is generally “incredibly rich in minerals that focus on trying to rebalance your skin microbiome.”
 It’s “much thicker” than our best overall CeraVe cream, she admits, but has standout ingredients that can deeply hydrate and soothe any redness, irritation, and inflammation.

 Best drugstore body lotion for dry skin